Professor and Co-Director, Mechanobiology Institute, National University of Singapore

 Leader, Mechanotransduction in Tissues

-Professor and Head, Department of Biological Sciences, National University of Singapore
+Professor, Department of Biological Sciences, National University of Singapore

 Co-Director and Principal Investigator